risenyard/Fire_Detection_BEAST/Manual.md

 ## Quick Introduction

->This project can detect the forest fire from a given study area and time by detecting the changepoint of the time series from the MODIS data.
+>This project can detect the forest fire from a given study area and time by detecting the change point of the time series from the MODIS data.
 For usage of the project quickly, please check [3.
 Execution: Run the code](#3-execution-run-the-code).

 This manual gives detailed instructions about how to set up the Python environment, understand the code structure and run the code.
 By default, the manual applies to both Windows and macOS and has been tested in Windows 10 and macOS Ventura platform.
 Anything about the two platforms needing attention are explained in the body.